voytekresearch/VoytekLab/README.md

 ## Tutorials

 We have developed a set of [tutorial notebooks](https://github.com/voytekresearch/tutorials) that cover the basics of the standard analyses related to the kind of research we do.
-There are also tutorial materials as part of the [neurodsp](https://github.com/voytekresearch/neurodsp/tree/master/tutorials) and [fooof](https://github.com/voytekresearch/fooof/tree/master/tutorial) pacakages.
+For tutorials related to particular software packages, check their docsites.

 ## Other Code